Skip Ribbon Commands

 If any student’s status needs to be amended, either to or from fee-paying status, the required amendment is to be made on VASS and the Student full details report forwarded to Student Records and Results with a brief explanation.

 If VCAA receives fees for a student who has been incorrectly flagged as a fee-paying international student or who formally withdrew before the enrolment date, it will refund the school.
-An international student who is granted Australian residency status after the enrolment date must still pay the fees invoiced.
+An international student granted Australian residency status after the enrolment date must still pay the fees invoiced.